agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 ```ts
 const MY_COLLECTION = new Collection(App);
 ```
-Both instantiations lead to the same result, but we recommend using the former way.
+Both instantiations lead to the same result, but we recommend using the former one.
-After we have successfully created our Collection, we can work with it dynamically and easily.
+After we have successfully created our first Collection, we can start using its powerful tools of it.
 ```ts
 MY_COLLECTION.collect({id: 1, name: "jeff"}); // Add Item to Collection
 MY_COLLECTION.remove(1).everywhere(); // Remove Item from Collection